A-rgonaut/LM-32_PINNs_vs_ODE_Solvers_Numerical_Experiments_Benchmark/README.md

 ![MATLAB](https://img.shields.io/badge/MATLAB-red?style=for-the-badge)

-> Implementation of a Physically Informed Neural Network (PIN) from scratch, compared with ODE methods, for the resolution of chaotic systems using MATLAB ambience.
+> Implementation of a Physically Informed Neural Network (PINN) from scratch, compared with ODE methods, for the resolution of chaotic systems using MATLAB ambience.

 ## 📖 **Context**